“The only proven way to raise your odds of making a good decision is

 In most situations, our system 1 thinking is quite sufficient; it would be impractical, for example, to logically reason through every choice we make while shopping for groceries.
 But System 2 logic should preferably influence our most important decisions.

 When making a decision we are psychologically influenced either consciously or unconsciously.
-By exploring these biases and other elementary worldly wisdom we hope to make you a better decision maker.
+By exploring these biases and other elementary worldly wisdom, I hope to make you a better decision maker.

 Following a rational decision process can help us focus on outcomes that are low in probability but high in potential costs.
-Without easily quantifiable costs and we often dismiss low probability events or fall prey to biases.
+Without easily quantifiable costs, we often dismiss low probability events or fall prey to biases.
+We don't want to be the fragilista.

 Even rational decision-making processes like the one presented above make several assumptions.
 The first assumption is that a rational decision maker is completely informed which means they know about all the possible options and outcomes.
 The second major assumption is that the decision maker does not fall prey to any biases that might impact the rational decision.

-In researching decision making processes it struck me as odd that few people question the information upon which criteria are measured.
-For instance, if you are purchasing a car and use fuel efficiency as the sole criteria for decision making you would need to make sure that the cars under consideration were all tested and measured fuel consumption in the same way.
+In researching decision-making processes it struck me as odd that few people question the information upon which criteria are measured.
+For instance, if you are purchasing a car and use fuel efficiency as the sole criterion for decision making you would need to make sure that the cars under consideration were all tested and measured fuel consumption in the same way.
 This second order of thinking can help you make better decisions.

 If you want to make better decisions, you should read Judgment in Managerial Decision Making.
 Hands down that is the best book I've come across on decision making.
 If you know of a better one, please send me an email.